mretegan/crispy/README.rst

 Using the Package Installers
 ****************************
 The easiest way to install Crispy on Windows and macOS operating systems is to use the installers provided on the project's `downloads page <http://www.esrf.eu/computing/scientific/crispy/downloads.html>`_.
-The installers bundle Python, the required dependencies, and Crispy.

 Using pip
 *********